nllz/IRTF-HRPC/draft-research.md

 ##### Censorship resistance
 Question(s):
-Does this protocol introduce new identifiers that might be associated with persons or content?
+Does this protocol introduce new identifiers or reuse existing identifiers (e.g. MAC addresses) that might be associated with persons or content?
 Does your protocol make it apparent or transparent when filtering happens?
 Can your protocol contribute to filtering in a way it could be implemented to censor data or services?
 Could this be designed to ensure this doesn't happen?

 Explanation:
 Censorship resistance refers to the methods and measures to prevent Internet censorship.